 Brands engage audiences with images: real-time, nostalgic, manufactured and raw.
 They entice participants to want more, to keep coming back, and to eventually make a purchase.
 The main aim lies in the art of the sale.
 People live and die by commerce, and the ability to sell not only products but also ideas.
 In the age of digital Darwinism, it is the difference between thriving and dying.

 Brands encourage people to engage in the fantasy of their ideal life, and people associate the brand with the feeling the image evoked in them.
 Almost like a good luck charm, the product becomes a symbol of achievement of the desired state such as marriage, love, happiness and connection.
 Humans consume products to attain the promised effect.
-Images either still or video evoke the emotional response sought more effectively than language alone, which is partially why Instagram and Pinterest are such powerful tools for brands.
+Images, either still or video, evoke an emotional response sought more effectively than language alone, which is partially why Instagram and Pinterest are such powerful tools for brands.

 By sharing we tell a story.
 Brand is the hero or anti-hero seeking popularity through likeness.
 A main difference between Pinterest and Instagram is one of a third person versus a first person narrative.
 But does Instagram win as the more effective of the two?
 Maybe.
 The two applications serve different purposes and functions.
 In relation to each other, Instagram and Pinterest are complementary.
 In the midst of the evolution of social media, one thing remains for sure about social, it is democratic.

-Images transcend the barriers of language.
-To communicate as a global community, we muse rely on images to bypass these limitations.
+To communicate as a global community, we muse rely on images.
 We are not only transcending the limits of language, we have also entered the global community.
-Globally we can communicate with each other in a matter of seconds and that is powerful.
+Around the world we can communicate with each other in real-time.
 In a moment, there is the power to influence millions.
 We are now entering a world not lost in translation.
-Welcome.